JulieMontoya/BCP_design/version_6/README.md

 with all zeros to ensure that the default legend positions will be used when the design is loaded into the editor.

+This version also includes an extra `PROC`edure, `PROCaddfp(F$)` which can be called as required after the design file has been created to include extra footprints in the design file.
+This is intended to support a future extension to the design application which will allow the footprint associated with a particular component to be changed directly within the program.

 # NOTES

 ## OTHER CHANGES